Generic Name: ciprofloxacin hydrochloride

 - yellowing of your skin or the whites of your eyes

-Stop taking Ciprofloxacin Tablets and tell your healthcare provider right away if you have yellowing of your skin or white part of your eyes, or if you have dark urine.
-These can be signs of a serious reaction to Ciprofloxacin Tablets (a liver problem).
+Stop taking ciprofloxacin and tell your healthcare provider right away if you have yellowing of your skin or white part of your eyes, or if you have dark urine.
+These can be signs of a serious reaction to ciprofloxacin (a liver problem).

 - Central Nervous System (CNS) effects.
-Seizures have been reported in people who take fluoroquinolone antibacterial medicines, including Ciprofloxacin Tablets.
+Seizures have been reported in people who take fluoroquinolone antibacterial medicines, including ciprofloxacin.
 Tell your healthcare provider if you have a history of seizures.
-Ask your healthcare provider whether taking Ciprofloxacin Tablets will change your risk of having a seizure.
+Ask your healthcare provider whether taking ciprofloxacin will change your risk of having a seizure.

-CNS side effects may happen as soon as after taking the first dose of Ciprofloxacin Tablets.
+CNS side effects may happen as soon as after taking the first dose of ciprofloxacin.
 Talk to your healthcare provider right away if you get any of these side effects, or other changes in mood or behavior:

 - hear voices, see things, or sense things that are not there (hallucinations)